 Your undersigned fellow members of The Recording Academy have respectfully signed this petition, which offers discussion points and related proposed revisions in hopes of improving the Awards process for all members.
-As The Recording Academy is at its core a representation of the democratic process, and presently, several categories honor recognizing the members' majority votes to determine the five nominees, we propose the items outlined herein.
+As The Recording Academy is at its core a representation of the democratic process, gender equality, and presently, several categories honor recognizing the members' majority votes to determine the five nominees, we propose the items outlined herein.
 We welcome an open discussion on these and other topics in order to strengthen and enhance the Recording Academy and its goals relating to the GRAMMY Awards.

 NATIONAL NOMINATION REVIEW COMMITTEES It is our understanding that in certain categories, The National Nomination Review Committees currently consider the top 15 entries through members' majority vote, with the option of adding 2 Wild Card slots, (to recognize outstanding work not receiving majority votes), for a total of 17 entries.
 Then The National Nomination Review Committees vote to determine the 5 Nominees.
 As The Recording Academy has implemented this Wild Card component to the awards nomination process in order to recognize the very best entries under consideration, we believe the following additional proposed items, taken together or individually, will assist members in understanding and fully appreciating the review and nomination process:

 (A) We propose recognition of the members' majority vote in all categories (with the exception of "CRAFT" categories), and that if not recognized in all categories, at minimum, that the daytime award categories recognize members' majority vote.